Bair Hugger Device

 How do hospitals use the Bair Hugger system?

 Surgical teams use the Bair Hugger forced-air heating system to stop perioperative hypothermia.
 The maker has revised the initial system into a three-stage hypothermia alternative.
 Hospitals should use Bair Hugger devices in three scenarios:

 - Temperature monitoring during pre-operative, operative, and post-operative phases.

 The blankets, drapes, and gowns connect to an air hose that pumps heated air into the blanket and around the patient.
 It is this forced-air system, though, that may increase infection risk during surgery.

 Bair Hugger May Increase Infection Risk

-In 2010, the inventor of the Bair Hugger, Dr. Scott Augustine, publicly cautioned of the risk of surgical site infection associated with these devices, particularly during implant surgeries such as:
+In 2010, Dr. Scott Augustine, the inventor of Bair Hugger, openly cautioned of the risk of surgical site infection associated with these devices, especially during implant surgeries such as: